Nigel Dineen

-Nigel Dineen is a former Gaelic football manager and player who has served as a member of Roscommon County Council since June 2014.
+Nigel Dineen is an Irish politician and former Gaelic football manager and player who has served as a member of Roscommon County Council since June 2014.
 He played for the Castlerea St Kevin's club and at senior level for the Roscommon county team.

+Sports career

 Playing career

 Dineen won three Roscommon Senior Football Championship titles while playing for Castlerea St Kevin's: in 2003, 2008 and 2009.
 Castlerea lost to Sligo in 2010.

-Post-playing career
+Managerial career

 In 2011, Dineen was appointed as manager of the Roscommon under-21 team for the 2012 season, having been a selector under the former management team.
 He led Roscommon to the Connacht Under-21 Football Championship title in his first year in the job and later to the All-Ireland Under-21 Football Championship final, where his side lost to Dublin.

 Dineen challenged Kevin McStay for the Roscommon senior management role ahead of the 2017 season, but pulled out a month later, stating that he had "strong reservations about the integrity of the selection and recruitment process".

+Political career

-In June 2014, Dineen was elected to Roscommon County Council as an Independent.
+In June 2014, Dineen was elected to Roscommon County Council as an independent.
+In 2024, Dineen joined the Independent Ireland party.